 - You or your child developed a birth defect or other health condition as a result in utero exposure to the contaminated water.

 Remember that, even if your child passed away decades ago because of their condition, you still have the right to file a Camp Lejeune wrongful death lawsuit.
 The deadline for victims to file Camp Lejeune birth defects lawsuits is August 10, 2024.
 We strongly recommend speaking with a Camp Lejeune lawyer as soon as possible to start your claim.
+Keep in mind that the Camp Lejeune lawsuit payout per person can vary, so we recommend speaking with an attorney as soon as possible.

 Settlement Amounts for a Camp Lejeune Birth Defect Lawsuit